-In systems Anl 2.x, 3.1-3.4, 4.1-4.3, 5.1, 5.2, 7x, 8x and 9.x, the Max. return flow temperature parameter (PA4 level) is used for limitation in the primary circuit during DHW heating if it is greater than the parameter valid for the primary circuit.
-In systems Anl 7.x, 8.x and 9.x with additional return flow sensor RüF2, a Max. return flow temperature parameter that is set to a lower limit (PA4 level) only leads to a limitation in the DHW circuit at first; the return flow temperature limitation in the primary circuit only starts when the higher return flow temperture limit valid for that circuit is exceeded.
+In systems Anl 2.x, 3.1-3.4, 4.1-4.3, 7x and 8x, the Max. return flow temperature parameter (PA4 level) is used for limitation in the primary circuit during DHW heating if it is greater than the parameter valid for the primary circuit.
+In systems Anl 7.x and 8.x with additional return flow sensor RüF2, a Max. return flow temperature parameter that is set to a lower limit (PA4 level) only leads to a limitation in the DHW circuit at first; the return flow temperature limitation in the primary circuit only starts when the higher return flow temperture limit valid for that circuit is exceeded.
 The Limiting factor determines how strongly the controller responds when the limit values are exceeded in either direction (PI algorithm).